top of page

 “I raised my voice in a way that was hurtful and disrespectful.
 I hate that I spoke to you like that.
 I’ve started anger management, and I want you to know I’m committed to doing the work.”

 Leave room for conversation.
 You’re not just confessing.
-You’re connecting.
-Unless you’re mid-divorce or in a court case, in which case, maybe consult a lawyer before you get all heart on your sleeve.
+Connecting is the purpose.
+Unless you’re mid-divorce or in a court case, in which case, maybe consult a lawyer before you put all of your heart on your sleeve.

 Step 3: Apologize—At the Right Time, In the Right Way

 Timing is everything.
-If you’re still in the heat of conflict, your apology may not land—it might burn hotter.
-Please wait for the emotional weather to shift enough that your person can receive the message.
+If you’re still in the heat of conflict, your apology may not land helpfully; it may burn hotter.
+Please wait for the emotional weather to shift enough that your person can receive the message you are offering.
 But don’t wait forever.
 Guilt grows if you let it sit too long.

 * What past moments of guilt have made me better?